-In Nippon Yusen Kabushiki,49 which concerned the creation of a JV to carry on container line shipping and terminal services, the CCI expressed concerns about the possible spillover effects in the parties’ retained businesses.
+In Nippon Yusen Kabushiki, which concerned the creation of a joint venture (JV) to carry on container line shipping and terminal services, the CCI expressed concerns about the possible spillover effects in the parties’ retained businesses.
 These were addressed by a voluntary behavioural commitment to introduce a ‘rule of information control’ prohibiting exchanges of information on the non-integrated businesses and for disciplinary action in cases of breach.

 Impact on consumers

 In 16 cases the CCI accepted commitments in relation to non-compete provisions.
-In Orchid Chemicals,51 the CCI stated that a non-compete obligation had to be reasonable as regards duration and the business activities, geographical areas and persons subject to restraint.
-In a number of earlier cases,52 the CCI accepted commitments reducing the term of the non-compete obligation from eight, six or five years, to four years.
-In later cases, it accepted reductions from five (and in one case seven) years to three years.53 In the chemicals and pharmaceutical sectors, the CCI accepted commitments to limit the non-compete to products that were actually manufactured or under development.54 In Torrent Pharmaceuticals,55 the parties committed to carving out products that were not part of the transferred business from the scope of the non-compete and to delete a ‘catch-all’ clause.
-In terms of geographic scope, the CCI accepted commitments limiting the non-compete to territories in which the target operated.56
+In Orchid Chemicals, the CCI stated that a non-compete obligation had to be reasonable as regards duration and the business activities, geographical areas and persons subject to restraint.
+In a number of earlier cases, the CCI accepted commitments reducing the term of the non-compete obligation from eight, six or five years, to four years.
+In later cases, it accepted reductions from five (and in one case seven) years to three years.
+In the chemicals and pharmaceutical sectors, the CCI accepted commitments to limit the non-compete to products that were actually manufactured or under development.
+In Torrent Pharmaceuticals, the parties committed to carving out products that were not part of the transferred business from the scope of the non-compete and to delete a ‘catch-all’ clause.
+In terms of geographic scope, the CCI accepted commitments limiting the non-compete to territories in which the target operated.

-In a number of cases involving private equity investment, the promoters of the target have accepted non-compete obligations until either the acquirer or the promoter ceases to hold 10 per cent of the shares.
-The CCI has accepted commitments to increase the level of shareholding as far as the acquirer is concerned to 10 per cent.57 In one case, the promoters were required not to take up any active executive role with another person even if not engaged in competing business with the target: the parties offered to limit this to cases where the other person competed with the target.58 In Black River Food 2,59 the parties agreed to delete a clause requiring the promoters to take all such actions within their control to ensure that the target company and its subsidiaries were the only entities that engaged in the production of a broad range of food and FMCG products.
+In a number of cases involving private equity investment, the promoters of the target accepted non-compete obligations until either the acquirer or the promoter ceased to hold 10 per cent of the shares.
+The CCI accepted commitments to increase the level of shareholding as far as the acquirer was concerned to 10 per cent.
+In one case, the promoters were required not to take up any active executive role with another person even if not engaged in competing business with the target: the parties offered to limit this to cases where the other person competed with the target.
+In Black River Food 2, the parties agreed to delete a clause requiring the promoters to take all such actions within their control to ensure that the target company and its subsidiaries were the only entities that engaged in the production of a broad range of food and FMCG products.

 Implementing the remedy: the divestiture cases

-• First divestiture period: the divestiture is, in principle, to take place with requisite CCI approvals in the first divestiture period.
-Typically, this period is six months from the date of clearance decision, though it was 18 months in Agrium/PotashCorp.61 The period is often treated as confidential in the order.
+- First divestiture period: the divestiture is, in principle, to take place with requisite CCI approvals in the first divestiture period.
+Typically, this period is six months from the date of clearance decision, though it was 18 months in Agrium/PotashCorp.
+The period is often treated as confidential in the order.

-• Ring-fencing: confidential information is not to be shared between parties and the divested business.
+- Ring-fencing: confidential information is not to be shared between the parties and the divested business.

-• Non-solicitation: there is a limitation on employment by parties of key personnel transferred to divested business.
+- Non-solicitation: there is a limitation on employment by the parties of key personnel transferred to divested business.

-• Due diligence: parties are to provide information to potential purchasers to allow them to undertake reasonable due diligence.
+- Due diligence: the parties are to provide information to potential purchasers to allow them to undertake reasonable due diligence.

-• Reporting: parties are to keep the monitoring agency informed of the process and potential purchasers.
+- Reporting: the parties are to keep the monitoring agency informed of the process and potential purchasers.

-• No acquisition of influence: parties are not to acquire direct or indirect influence over divestment business for a specified period after closing.
+- No acquisition of influence: the parties are not to acquire direct or indirect influence over divestment business for a specified period after closing.

-• Approval of sale and purchase agreement and of purchaser: the CCI is to give approval to the purchaser and of the terms of the sale and purchase agreement.
-In all cases other than Sun/Pharma,62 the CCI has permitted the closing of the main transaction pending closing of the divestment.
+- Approval of the sale and purchase agreement and of the purchaser: the CCI is to give approval to the purchaser and of the terms of the sale and purchase agreement.
+In all cases other than Sun/Pharma, the CCI has permitted the closing of the main transaction pending closing of the divestment.

-• Monitoring agency: the CCI generally appoints an independent agency as a monitoring agency to supervise the carrying out of the modification.63
+- Monitoring agency: the CCI generally appoints an independent agency as a monitoring agency to supervise the carrying out of the modification.

 The CCI has not, to date, identified any cases of non-compliance with modifications.